Mechanic Classes FAQ

 3. What about class size and student/teacher ratio?

-- We limit the class size to 16 students in the Introduction and Professional classes, and 14 in the Advanced Certification Seminar week.
+- UBI has experienced mechanics instructional staff and one of the best student/teacher ratios in the industry.
+We limit the class size to 16 students in the Introduction and Professional classes, and 14 in the Advanced Certification Seminar week.
 Our student/teacher ratio in the Introduction and Professional classes is typically 5/1, and in the Advanced Seminars is 4/1.

 4. What is a typical class day?